 Spotify now proves that it is not just for music lovers and that it’s got a lot more to offer than good tunes.
-You’ve got a different taste as well as you can now stream audiobooks, radio dramas, language lessons, famous speeches, and more for free.
-Platforms like Spotify make it possible for not only music but also meditation, poetry, audiobooks that can have access to a bunch of listeners and vice-versa.
+You’ve got a different taste as well, as you can now stream audiobooks, radio dramas, language lessons, famous speeches, and more for free.
+Platforms like Spotify make it possible for not only music but also meditation, poetry, and audiobooks that can have access to a bunch of listeners and vice-versa.

 Meditation can be challenging to get into at first, but guided meditation tracks can help you relax and focus.
 There’s a huge variety of meditation guides that one can choose as well as providing helpful mantras that will help to center on.

 The Word genre contains a decent and diverse catalog that shuffles through history.
 There is mythology, poetry, along with audio courses in Spanish, Italian, French, and Chinese.
 Now that’s quite impressive!

 However, it’s worth mentioning that the free tier of Spotify allows on-demand, ad-supported listening on your computer or tablet but shuffle-only on your smartphone.
 This means audiobooks are probably not ideal for smartphone listening if you don’t have a Spotify Premium account.